-‘One of the most depressing things is how fast it fell into disrepair’: A look inside the downtown building everyone wants to save
+‘One of the most depressing things is how fast it fell into disrepair’: A look inside the downtown Memphis building everyone wants to save

 MEMPHIS, Tenn. — A new effort is underway to save the city’s tallest building and remove an eyesore from the north end of Main Street.

-The Downtown Memphis Commission, in partnership with the Downtown Mobility Authority and the City of Memphis, has issued a request for proposal to try and find a developer to breathe new life into the old 37 story office tower at 100 North Main.
+The Downtown Memphis Commission, in partnership with the Downtown Mobility Authority and the City of Memphis, has issued a request for proposal to try and find a developer to breathe new life into the old 37-story office tower at 100 North Main.

 “When we talk about developing 100 North Main, it’s more than just the tall office tower,” said Brett Roler, Vice President of Planning and Development for the Downtown Memphis Commission.
-“The 37 story tower that’s the most iconic part but the site is actually two full acres.
+“The 37-story tower that’s the most iconic part but the site is actually two full acres.

 Memphis City Council votes down proposed property tax increase

-Tuesday, Roler gave WREG a rare looking inside the 56-year-old building that has been vacant and fenced off since 2015.
+Tuesday, Roler gave WREG a rare look inside the 56-year-old building that has been vacant and fenced off since 2015.

 “One of most depressing things about this building is how fast it fell into disrepair,” said Roler.